Introduction

 Brief Facts

-• Post-approval of the Plan, a legal issue surfaced regarding the continued attachment of the CD’s assets under the PMLA, despite the Plan’s acceptance under the IBC.
+After the plan was approved, a legal issue surfaced regarding the continued attachment of the CD’s assets under the PMLA despite the plan’s acceptance under the IBC.
 This situation led to a dispute challenging the application and implications of s.
 32A of the IBC with respect to the previously legally embroiled assets under the PMLA.
-Subsequently, the NCLT passed orders directing the ED to release the attached properties of the CD by placing reliance on s.
+Subsequently, the NCLT passed orders directing the ED to release the CD's attached properties by relying on s.
 32A of the IBC.

 Held

-• The HC allowed the petitions and directed the release of the attached assets under the PMLA, thereby highlighting s.
-32A of the IBC to be a non-obstante clause that prioritizes the objectives of the IBC by ensuring that the liability of a CD for offences committed prior to the commencement of CIRP ceases with the approval of the resolution plan.
+The HC allowed the petitions and directed the release of the attached assets under the PMLA, thereby highlighting s.
+32A of the IBC is a non-obstante clause that prioritizes the IBC's objectives by ensuring that a CD's liability for offences committed prior to the commencement of CIRP ceases with the approval of the resolution plan.

-• The HC upheld the interpretation and application of s.
-32A of the IBC by the NCLT and confirmed that the NCLT does hold the necessary authority under the IBC to direct the release of assets previously attached under the PMLA.
-It was also noted by the HC that the NCLT order approving the Plan remained unchallenged by the ED and was also correct in requiring the release of the attached properties.
+The HC upheld the NCLT's interpretation and application of s.
+32A of the IBC and confirmed that the NCLT does hold the necessary authority under the IBC to direct the release of assets previously attached under the PMLA.
+The HC also noted that the NCLT order approving the Plan remained unchallenged by the ED and was also correct in requiring the release of the attached properties.

 Our Analysis